-Crossrail Business Rate supplement
+Crossrail Business Rate supplement (BRS)

-What is Crossrail and how will it benefit your business?
+What is Crossrail and how will it benefit vour business?

-Crossrail is London's newest railway.
-It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
-As such.
-Crossrail is vital to the future of London's economy.
+Crossrail will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
+It is vital to the future of London's economy.
 The increased earnings it will bring - from new jobs and quicker journeys - will benefit businesses across London.
-When it opens, it will be named the Elizabeth line in honour of Queen Elizabeth II.
-Crossrail is the single largest investment in London's infrastructure for decades.
-It employed up to 14,000 people at the peak of construction.
-Work is now continuing to complete the project and stations along the route as soon as possible.
+It will be named the Elizabeth line upon full opening in honour of Queen Elizabeth II.